University Disciplinary Committee

 - Unless a different timeline is set forth in this section, stated timelines for a University Disciplinary Committee hearing and notification of a decision will be followed in cases involving student organizations.

-- The University Disciplinary Committee may recommend as an outcome of the organizational review, that an individual or individuals be charged with specific policy violations to be reviewed via a subsequent student conduct process.
+- The University Disciplinary Committee may recommend as an outcome of the organizational review, that an individual or individuals be charged with specific policy violations to be reviewed via a subsequent community standards process.

 - In cases that involve student organizations, the complainant will receive notification of disposition of the allegation(s) to the degree that individual privacy is not impacted.

 - After reviewing the recommendations, the associate vice president of student affairs for community life or designee will render a decision in writing.
 The decision letter will typically be delivered to the respondent(s) by the process advisor.

 - Appeals will be decided by the appeal officer in a timely manner as circumstances warrant.
 While an appeal is under review, the appeal officer will update the respondent and complainant as necessary about the anticipated timeline.
 The complainant and respondent will be notified in writing of the final decision.